Nevada Personal Injury Laws and Settlements

 2-Year Statute of Limitations for Nevada Personal Injury Lawsuits

 All statutes have laws called statutes of limitations.
-A statute of limitations is a law that sets a time limit on the right to bring a legal action.
+A statute of limitations is a law that sets a time limit for bringing a legal action.
 Once this time period expires, the injured party typically loses the right to file a lawsuit related to that particular event.
-Statutes of limitations serve several purposes, including ensuring that legal actions are pursued in a timely manner, preserving evidence while it is still fresh, and protecting defendants from having to defend against stale claims.
+Statutes of limitations serve several purposes, including ensuring that legal actions are pursued in a timely manner, preserving evidence while it is still fresh, and protecting defendants from defending against stale claims.
 Nev.
 Rev. Stat. § 11.190

 Nevada has a general 2-year statute of limitations that applies to personal injury lawsuits.
-This means that in most cases, the injured party must file their lawsuit within 2 years of the date of the accident or injury.
+This means that, in most cases, the injured party must file their lawsuit within two years of the accident or injury.
 As discussed below, however, there are a number of exceptions to this.

 Like most other states, Nevada follows the “discovery rule” to determine when a “claim accrues” and the 2-year limitations period begins.
 Under this doctrine, a claim accrues when the plaintiff knows or reasonably should know that they potentially have a legal claim against the defendant.

-In auto accident cases, the claim always accrues on the accident date because any reasonable person should understand that they have a claim against an at-fault driver.
+In auto accident cases, the claim accrues on the date of the accident because any reasonable person should understand they have a claim against an at-fault driver.
 In malpractice cases, however, the date when the claim accrues can be much more complicated.

 Nevada Birth Injury Statute of Limitations